cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 prometheus:
   credentials:
     username: <monitoring username>
-    password: <srtong password for monitoring user>
+    password: <strong password for monitoring user>

-  cert_path: <certificate for prometheus, cert_path of rabbitmq can be used>
+  cert_path: <certificate for prometheus, cert_path of this rabbitmq can be used>
   key_path: <key for promethus, key_path of rabbitmq can be used>
   ca_path: <ca for promethus, key_path of rabbitmq can be used>'
 services_to_install: